 Scabs in the outer ear

-Treating ear infections may vary depending on how far the infection has progressed.
-The good news is that treatment is usually easy and successful if the infection is caught early.
+Dog ear infection treatment may vary depending on how far the infection has progressed.
+If the infection is caught early, home treatment for dog ear infections is usually successful.
 A mild infection can usually be treated with an advanced ear cleanser or topical medication.
 Using an ear formula, such as Terra Septic Drops from Thomas Labs®, will help promote healthy ears and combat the growth of bacteria.

 Terra Septic Drops help support the normal healing process without harming the tissues of the ears.
 By utilizing silver solution, this pH neutral formula combats bacteria and works in a targeted manner to help return ear functions back to normal.

-If the ear infection is severe, you should take your dog to the veterinarian as treatment may require professional cleaning and oral antibiotics.
+If the ear infection is severe, you should take your dog to the veterinarian as chronic ear infection in dogs may require professional cleaning and oral antibiotics.

 Cleaning your dog’s ears regularly helps prevent infection.
 Using a general ear cleanser and keeping the ears dry will help prevent bacteria and yeast from growing.
 Be sure to dry your dog’s ears after swimming and bathing, and check your dog’s ears on a regular basis for any abnormalities.